aushakou/phoneparser-restful-service/README.md

         Testing POST requests:
-            √ POST request with file containing valid numbers √ POST request with file containing invalid numbers
+            √ POST request with file containing valid numbers √ POST request with file containing invalid numbers Test Suites: 1 passed, 1 total
+    Tests:       4 passed, 4 total
     ```

 ## Usage

 1. GET request `http://localhost:3000/api/phonenumbers/parse/text/{...string...}` allows a text to be parsed.

     For example, requesting `/api/phonenumbers/parse/text/nothing` should return an empty list [].
     Whereas requesting requesting `/api/phonenumbers/parse/text/Seneca%20Phone%20Number%3A%20416-491-5050` should return a list with a single, formatted phone number ["(416) 491-5050"].

 2. POST request `http://localhost:3000/api/phonenumbers/parse/file` with the body containing a base64 encoded text file, allows a file to be processed.

 Note 1: All responses from the API will be given in JSON format.
 Note 2: Phone numbers returned from any of the endpoints above will not be duplicated.

 ## Built With